 Other Georgia Law Schools

-Georgia is larger than just Atlanta and many may prefer to study without the metropolis's many distractions.
+Georgia is larger than just Atlanta, and many may prefer to study without the metropolis's many distractions.
 These schools are located in smaller cities or Georgia's gorgeous countryside:

-Continue Planning Law School
+Planning for Law School